Sprule/WebApp-BoilerPlate-Dom/README.md

   ```

 ### Intial setup
 After you download this project and have it locally.
-Run
+Run the below inside both the api and web folder in order to install all the necessary packages listed in package.json needed to run this web app.
 ```git
 npm i
 ```
-inside both the api and web folder in order to install all the necessary packages listed in package.json needed to run this web app.

 ### How to run the Api (backend)
 Make sure you're in the api folder